Methodology

 - Percentiles (10th, 25th, 75th, 90th) — computed using linear interpolation between the two nearest ranked values.
 These show where a specific compensation figure falls within the distribution.

-- Range — the minimum and maximum total compensation in the set.
+- Range — the minimum and maximum reportable compensation in the set.

 The distribution chart uses dynamic histogram bucketing, rounded to the nearest $5,000 increment, to show the shape of the compensation distribution across the peer set.